connorwade/connorwade.github.io/src/content/blog/defense-of-js-docs.md

 ---
-title: 'In Defense of JSDocs'
+title: "In Defense of JSDocs"
-heroImage: '/typescript.jpg'
+heroImage: "../../assets/typescript.jpg"
 description: "Why are developers using JSDocs over TypeScript?"
 pubDate: "May 16 2023"
 draft: false
 ---

 Recently the Svelte team shifted their codebase type annotations from TypeScript to JSDocs.
 It in no way affected the end users of the library and Sveltekit had already been using JSDocs for almost a year.
 However, while being just the internal preference of a single team, this change sent a ripple through the developer community.
 "How could anyone, particularly the Svelte team, not use TypeScript?"
 The creator of Svelte, Rich Harris, stated that he did not understand why this has been so controversial in the developer community.

 I think the simple answer is that, in the world of web development, the idea of not viewing TypeScript as the default is heresy.
 And for a well-loved and well-respected JavaScript library to not use it, shatters the world view of certain developers.

 The idea of TypeScript being the default is on display everywhere in JavaScript development now.
 A lot of frameworks default to using TypeScript out of the box.
 When someone criticizes JavaScript online the first reply will inevitably be, "But have you tried TypeScript?
 TypeScript fixes everything about JavaScript."
 Coders at some companies haven't seen JavaScript in 3 years now because their internal teams all switched and haven't gone back.
 TypeScript has pretty much replaced JavaScript in all serious and enterprise coding.
 I would go so far as to say, when projects are done in vanilla JavaScript, they are judged in the developer community.

 I don't necessarily think these are bad things.
 TypeScript is a good language.
 I use TypeScript daily at my job and encourage other people at my job to understand how it works and to use it.

 However, months before, I also started to tell people that I think we've swung too far on TypeScript.
 Accepting it as the default has been a mistake.
 I started to code JavaScript projects using JSDocs type annotations for smaller libraries.
 By replacing TypeScript with JSDocs, I was able to greatly reduce the complexity needed for my code to run while still having access to type checking and code completion.
 I didn't need to install "ts-node" to test my library or install types or install packages to make ESLint work.
 Everything just worked because I didn't use TypeScript.